 It is not feasible for a spacecraft to carry a very long antenna which is required for high resolution imaging of the earth surface.
 To overcome this limitation, SAR capitalizes on the motion of the space craft to emulate a large antenna (about 4 km for the ERS SAR) from the small antenna (10 m on the ERS satellite) it actually carries on board imaging geometry for a typical strip-mapping synthetic aperture radar imaging system.
-The antenna's footprint sweeps strip parallel the direction of the satellite's ground out a to track.
+The antenna's footprint sweeps parallel the direction of the satellite's out strip to ground track.